 A fine of up to VND 100,000,000 shall be imposed for failure to make an outward investment according to the outward investment registration certificate.

-This article is for information sharing only, it is not official advice from our lawyers.
-Should you have any questions about the above contents, please revert to BLawyers Vietnam at firstname.lastname@example.org.
-We are more than happy to hear from you!
+The above is not official advice from BLawyers Vietnam.
+If you have any questions or suggestions about the above, please contact us at firstname.lastname@example.org.
+We would love to hear from you.

 Date: 16 May 2023